Get the latest from TODAY

 When Rhea approached a few local schools with the idea, some were worried the kids would be less attentive and academic achievement would suffer.
 There was also concern about a backlash from parents.

-“It’s that fear that your children are not going to have the highest test scores,” said Longspaugh, who is Eagle Mountain Elementary’s PTA president.
+“It’s that fear that your children are not going to have the highest test scores,” said Longspaugh, who was Eagle Mountain Elementary’s PTA president.
 “Sometimes, I think that we look at a number versus the whole child.”

 After seeing all the improvements, most parents are now on board with the project, Longspaugh noted.
 Both she and McBride would recommend it to other schools, while Bryan McLain, principal of Eagle Mountain Elementary, called the results “impressive.”